-Account assignments and selected contact information
+Account assignments & selected contact information

-Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
-Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
-Subscribers may access the following website links:
+Adbrands Account Assignments track account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.

-Dr Pepper Snapple Group website
+Historical profile information for Dr Pepper Snapple

-Recent stories from Adbrands Weekly Update:
+Recent stories from Adbrands Update: